sabinpark/ECE281_CE4/README.md

 ### Program
 The program begins by first loading the value of -4 into the accumulator, where -4 is equal to Ch.
 Next, the value within address *B0* is added twice to the accumulator.
 Finally, the value in the accumulator is output to *Port 2*.  *NOTE:* a positive test value should be in the location of *B0*.
 This program also ends with an infinite loop.

+I tested this program with an initial value of 1.
+The output was E (-2).
+I tested it again with an initial value of 4.
+The output was 4.

 ## Program C: *Loops*

+### *UPDATE*
+Captain Silva confirmed that this program works.

 ### Description
 Program C reads the value from *Input Port 3*, then displays that value on *Output Port 0*.  *Port 1* displays 1 less of the value from *Port 0*.  *Port 2* displays 1 less of the value from *Port 1*.
 From here, *Port 0* will decrement by 1.
 Effectively, *Port 1* will decrement so as to be 1 less than the value in *Port 0*, and *Port 2* will also decrement so as to be 1 less than the value in *Port 1*.
 Each port will continue to decrement accordingly in an infinite loop.